MicrosoftDocs/sql-docs/docs/integration-services/data-flow/azure-data-lake-store-destination.md

 manager: craigg
 ---
 # Azure Data Lake Store Destination
   The **Azure Data Lake Store Destination** component enables an SSIS package to write data to an Azure Data Lake Store.
-The supported file formats are: Text, Avro and ORC.
+The supported file formats are: Text, Avro, and ORC.

  The **Azure Data Lake Store Destination** is a component of the [SQL Server Integration Services (SSIS) Feature Pack for Azure](../../integration-services/azure-feature-pack-for-integration-services-ssis.md).